hashicorp/consul/website/source/api/features/filtering.html.md

 ### Values

-Values can be any valid Selector, a number or a quoted string.
+Values are used by matching operators to create an expression.
+Values can be any valid selector, a number, or a quoted string.
 For numbers any base 10 integers and floating point numbers are possible.
 For quoted strings, they may either be enclosed in double quotes or backticks.
 When enclosed in backticks they are treated as raw strings and escape sequences such as `\n` will not be expanded.

+## Filter Utilization

+Generally, only the main object is filtered.
+When filtering for an item within an array, that is not at the top level, the entire array that contains the item will be returned.
+This is usually the outermost object of a response, but in some cases such the [`/catalog/node/:node`](api/catalog.html#list-services-for-node) endpoint the filtering is performed on a object embedded within the results.

-## Performance
+### Performance

 Filters are executed on the servers and therefore will consume some amount of CPU time on the server.
 For non-stale queries this means that the filter is executed on the leader.

+### Filtering Examples

+#### Agent API

+#### Catalog API

+#### Health API